Applying for Data

-Cohort data that is transferred to DPUK is physically stored on servers at Swansea University.
+Cohort data transferred to DPUK is physically stored on servers at Swansea University.
 The data is then provided within a virtual desktop infrastructure to researchers who have had their applications approved.
-The virtual desktop is a Windows desktop that is access via the software VMware Horizon View Client.
+The virtual desktop is a Windows desktop that is accessed via the software VMware Horizon View Client.
 The Client allows access to the desktop, hosted in Swansea, by two factor authentication – the combination of username and password, with either a Yubikey encryption device, or a Google authenticator code.

 Once connected, researchers will find data files they have been afforded access to within shared folders on the desktop, where they can then open such files in the provided software.
 DPUK aims to allow researchers who specialise in particular software to come to DPUK no matter what their specialisation, as DPUK provides a variety of software in the Windows desktop, such as Design Studio, WinSQL, R, Eclipse, SPSS, SAS, and STATA.

 What are the rules on using data within the virtual desktop?

 The datasets available from cohorts and any other providers cannot be removed from the virtual desktops; however, any derived results and outputs can be removed via the ‘data out’ process.
 This is a simple process of submitting files to DPUK to approve their release, which can be done from within the virtual desktop.

 DPUK expects researchers to follow the analysis protocol in the application, and only data that has been applied for will be supplied to researchers.
 Researchers who already own, or have been approved for access to data outside of the Portal can bring this in to the Portal using the ‘data in’ mechanism.